slinakm/FBU_Flixster/README.md

 * [x] Added release date to movie details page
 * [x] Landscape mode in the movie details page shows both the movie poster and backdrop.
 * [x] Implemented a scroll view in landscape mode's movie details page.
 * [x] Only attempts to play Youtube video if video URL supplied by TMDB is for Youtube.
+Video thumbnail is also shown.

 ## Video Walkthrough